PollBuddy/PollBuddy/PollBuddy-Server/backend/techList.md

 ## Node.js
--Node.js is an open source JavaScript runtime environment that allows code to executed outside of a browser
+- Node.js is an open source JavaScript runtime environment that allows code to executed outside of a browser

--Node.js is the name of the environment, it is not the name of the file despite ending in .js like JavaScript files do
+- Node.js is the name of the environment, it is not the name of the file despite ending in .js like JavaScript files do

--It runs a single-threaded event loop while optimizing code to limit blocking
-    (blocking = waiting on one line to execute before calling the next)
+- It runs a single-threaded event loop while optimizing code to limit blocking (blocking = waiting on one line to execute before calling the next)

 -People have written a plethora of packages that run on Node.js that can help with your code